New Group Of Planets Spotted For The First Time Beyond The Milky Way

-Astrophysicists have discovered some planets for the first time outside the Milky Way through the use of microlensing.
+Astrophysicists have discovered a group of planets outside of the Milky Way for the first time, through the use of microlensing.
 The identified objects range from a mass of the moon to the mass of Jupiter.

 The findings were published in the Astrophysical Journal Letters.
 The discovery was led by scientists from the University of Oklahoma.
 They have applied microlensing to data taken from NASA’s Chandra X-ray Observatory to focus on a galaxy known as RX J1131-1231, which is about 3.8 billion light-years away, according to CNet.